 In this English lesson you will learn some of the key words about paying money that we use in English.
+This lesson is aimed at people studying B2 level English or above.

 We pay money every day.
 We buy things that cost money.